mlshf/AST_Clone_Search/README.md

 central line is "ddd" and  SIZE is 3.

 OUTPUT is a path to file, that will contain result of programm's work, without extension.
 For example '../io_dir/output_file'.

-If there are two distinct types of fragments, then in ../io_dir directory there will be four files: output_file_1.gv, output_file_2.gv, output_file_1.png and output_file_2.png, where .gv files are processed by graphviz and .png files present the result in a form of graph - file per distinct type of fragment.
+If there are two distinct types of fragments, then in ../io_dir directory there will be four files:

+output_file_1.gv, output_file_2.gv, output_file_1.png and output_file_2.png,

+where .gv files are processed by graphviz and .png files present the result in a form of graph - file per distinct type of fragment.

 Programm finds all fragments of C code of size not bigger than 2 * SIZE + 1 that are clones of those fragment of size <= 2 * SIZE + 1 whose central lines were marked with MARKER commentary in .c and .h files of each commit after the first one from the SHA1 list in SHA1.

-Clones can be different in names of variables and numeric constants.
+Clones can be different in swap of subtrees in abstract syntax trees of fragments.

 Result of work is a set of graphs, each of which describes a cluster of clones, that belong to unique type of original fragment with which cluster was initialized.
 All fragments of code in cluster are clones of some original fragment, clusters ( ~ sets) do not intersect.
 Originial frament location and size is described in description of the first commit in cluster.

 Example of lanch:

 ../../AST_Clone_Search/bin/Release/AST_Clone_Search '../../io_dir/SHA1_list.txt' 3 '../../io_dir/output_file'

 So program will find all fragments of code, not bigger that 2 * 3 + 1 = 7 lines, that are clones of fragments found by CppCheck when initializaing by SHA1_list.txt file and create .png files with graphs describing set of fragments, that belong to one unique type of original fragment (those, that were marked).